netizer/integrative/README.md

 ## Working with external resources

-While working with external resources you need to implement the code that fetches external data and then itegrates over the result to assign parts of it to the right models.
-Now it's all up to you how will you do it but There is a pattern that fits well into `Integrative`.
+While working with external resources you need to implement the code that fetches external data and then assigns parts of it to the right models.
+Now it's all up to you how you'll do this but there is a pattern that fits well into `Integrative`.
 Take a look:

 ```ruby
   # file app/models/integrative_record.rb